NyoroGiraffe/Experi-City/03_WorldBuilding/ExperimentalCities.md

 **3. The Foundation of Trust**

-The citizens of Hanasaka place their total trust in the judgments of the AI **Flora** and the integrated information systems linked to her.
+The citizens of Experimental Cities place their total trust in the judgments of the AI **Flora** and the integrated information systems linked to her.
 To the "Hanafolk," laws or directives issued by human politicians or dictators are seen as unreliable and suspicious.
 In contrast, Flora is viewed as a benevolent super-intelligence that understands human nature more deeply than humans do themselves.

 **4. Integration with Flora**